Office 365 - Getting Started with Groups

 What happens when a group is deleted

-- All data within the group will be deleted, this includes conversations, onedrive files, notebooks, planner, and calendar data.
-The data cannot be restored.
+- All data within the group will be deleted, this includes conversations, OneDrive for Business files, Notebooks, Planner, Team, and calendar data.

 - A group can be deleted via the 'edit group' screen or via the Planner app.